InLifecerthiti/InLife-sample-application/README.md

 4) copy the configuration files; just copy the folder [rundir] (https://github.com/universAAL/distro.pax/tree/rundir) to the workspace directory, i.e. as c:\inlife\workspaces\sampleapplication\rundir.

-5) open the Run Configurations manager (select the entry "Run" from the top menu and then go for "Run Configurations...").
+5) open the Run Configurations manager.
 Select the Run Configuration named "Example-Lighting-LATEST_Complete_Original".
 When opening it you might see a dialog named "Resolve composites"; select "No".
-The dialog comes from the "uAAL Runner"-tab which mainly targets release versions and simplifies its usage.
-As the version in trunk is the latest development version, there can be problems when using it.
-Instead, we use the "Pax Runner"-tab where you can manually create the list of all bundles to start in the OSGi container.
-In this case, the list contains a so-called composite (the entry for smp.lighting.server.osgi).
-Composites are automatically generated for each universAAL project during the build and basically comprise a list of the bundle itself as well as all the dependencies.
-Together with the appropriate client the run configuration is complete with all the dependencies.
-The additional entry for tools.log_mon can be removed, if necessary; it starts a a tool called "Log Monitor" which listens to log messages and provides further information.

 6)click the "Run"-button in the lower right of the Run Configurations manager and wait for the sample application to start.